-The two-day MLK50 Symposium will convene scholars, historians and thought leaders from across the country to present on the state of civil and human rights issues and racial and economic equity 50 years after the death of Dr. Martin Luther King Jr. The Symposium will take place April 2-3, 2018, and will culminate with a commemorative ceremony on April 4, 2018, of the 50th anniversary of Dr. King’s assassination at the historic Lorraine Motel.
+The two-day MLK50 Symposium convened scholars, historians and thought leaders from across the country to present on the state of civil and human rights issues and racial and economic equity 50 years after the death of Dr. Martin Luther King Jr. The Symposium took place April 2-3, 2018, and culminated with a commemorative ceremony on April 4, 2018, of the 50th anniversary of Dr. King’s assassination at the historic Lorraine Motel.

-Day One of the Symposium, hosted by the University of Memphis School of Law, will have a legal focus with panel discussions on topics covering criminal justice, voting rights, persistent poverty and 21st century activism.
-Featured panelists include Mark Osler, Toussaint Losier, Roy Austin, Tracey Maclin, Dayna Matthew, Debo Adegbile, Rick Hasen, Pamala Karlan, Sherrilyn Ifill, Dorothy Brown, Tomiko Brown-Nagin, Dorothy Roberts, Claude Steele, Beverly Tatum, and Cornell Brooks.
+Day One of the Symposium, held at the Peabody Hotel, had a legal focus with panel discussions on topics covering criminal justice, voting rights, persistent poverty and 21st century activism.
+Featured panelists included Mark Osler, Toussaint Losier, Roy Austin, Tracey Maclin, Dayna Matthew, Debo Adegbile, Rick Hasen, Pamala Karlan, Sherrilyn Ifill, Dorothy Brown, Tomiko Brown-Nagin, Dorothy Roberts, Claude Steele, Beverly Tatum, and Cornell Brooks.

-The Honorable Eric H. Holder, Jr., 82nd Attorney General of the United States (2009-2015), Partner, Covington & Burling LLP, will be the keynote speaker for Day One at a ticketed luncheon at the Peabody Hotel in downtown Memphis.
+The Honorable Eric H. Holder, Jr., 82nd Attorney General of the United States (2009-2015), Partner, Covington & Burling LLP, was the keynote speaker for Day One at a ticketed luncheon at the Peabody Hotel in downtown Memphis.

-Michele Norris, former host of the National Public Radio evening news program "All Things Considered," will moderate the discussions, and panelists will include Dr. Julianne Malveaux, Dr. Michael Honey, Dr. Charles McKinney, James Johnson, Dr. John King Jr., Dorian Warren, Dr. Walter Kimbrough, Dr. Randall Robinson, Dorsey Hopson, and Karen Harrell.
-All panel discussions for Day Two of the Symposium will be held at the University of Memphis Rose Theatre.
+Michele Norris, former host of the National Public Radio evening news program "All Things Considered," moderated the discussions, and panelists included Dr. Julianne Malveaux, Dr. Michael Honey, Dr. Charles McKinney, James Johnson, Dr. John King Jr., Dorian Warren, Dr. Walter Kimbrough, Dr. Randall Robinson, Dorsey Hopson, and Karen Harrell.
+All panel discussions for Day Two of the Symposium were held at the University of Memphis Rose Theatre.

-Examines the environment in 1968 for organized labor in Memphis, providing the audience with an understanding of what led to the 1968 strike.
-Discussion will also include the current state of labor in Memphis and the environmental trends that will influence the labor market in the future.
+Examined the environment in 1968 for organized labor in Memphis, providing the audience with an understanding of what led to the 1968 strike.
+Discussion also included the current state of labor in Memphis and the environmental trends that will influence the labor market in the future.

 Panelists: Michael K. Honey Fred T. and Dorothy G. Haley Endowed Professor of the Humanities at the University of Washington, Tacoma; James H. Johnson Jr. William R. Kenan Jr. Distinguished Professor of Strategy and Entrepreneurship and Director, Urban Investment Strategies Center at the Frank Hawkins Kenan Institute of Private Enterprise, University of North Carolina; Wendi Thomas Editor and Founder, MLK50 Justice Through Journalism; Charles McKinney Neville Frierson Bryan Chair of Africana Studies and Associate Professor of History at Rhodes College

-Explores the long-term effects of systemic economic disenfranchisement.
-Panelists will discuss the historic roots and review the economic landscape for people of color in 2018.
+Explored the long-term effects of systemic economic disenfranchisement.
+Panelists discussed the historic roots and review the economic landscape for people of color in 2018.